Admitted Students

 Visitor Accommodation Requests: Duke University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing accommodations in order to participate in our virtual events, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or 919-684-3214 in advance of your participation.

-Remember: PRIDE events take place during Blue Devil Days.
-Be sure to register for Blue Devil Days in the Choose Duke! portal and indicate your interest in the PRIDE Events section on the registration form.
+Remember: the PRIDE Invitational takes place during Blue Devil Days.
+Be sure to register for Blue Devil Days in the above section and indicate your interest in the PRIDE Events section on the registration form.

 Lunch at Marketplace